Chrome 57 made the PIN unlock feature available for all Chromebooks.

 However, for the typical Chromebook user, this feature is an exciting addition to the list of unique and awesome things Chromebooks can do.

-Unlock your Chromebook with a PIN like a smartphone
+Unlock your Chromebook with a code just like a smartphone

-It does exactly what the name sounds like- unlocks your Chromebook with a PIN.
-No surprises there.
+It does exactly what the name sounds like- unlocks your Chromebook a with a personal code.

 In the “People” subsection.